abpframework/abp/docs/en/tutorials/modular-crm/part-01.md

 ![solution-explorer-modular-crm-expanded](images/solution-explorer-modular-crm-expanded.png)

+## Summary

 We've created the initial layered monolith solution.
-In the next part, we will learn how to create an application module, build functionality inside it and install it to the main application.
+In the next part, we will learn how to create a new application module and install it to the main application.